 EMAP gives a set of the message interactions for performing various functions and operations.
 The transport mechanisms rely upon standard-based IP communications, such as Constrained Application Protocol (CoAP) and JavaScript object notation (JSON) messaging: CoAP is a specialized Internet Application Protocol for devices with limited processing capability, as defined in RFC 7252[8].
 It enables EMA devices to communicate with the Internet using similar protocols.
 CoAP is designed for use between devices on the same constrained network (e.g., low-power wireless home networks), between devices and general nodes on the Internet, and between devices on different constrained networks both joined by an internet.
 JSON is a public file format as defined in RFC 7159 that uses human-readable text to transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value) [9].
 It is a very common data format used for asynchronous browser–server communication.

+EMAP uses IEEE 802 Ethernet in a limited way (HAN), and depend on the device vendor (or service provider) and utility to partner on providing EV charging/discharging services.
+Developments in EMAP integrated with EV charging promise to expand opportunities for EV charging/discharging to participate in comprehensive, dynamic mobile environment (e-mobility services).

 IEEE 802 Requirement for Integrating EV charging in an EMAP network

-EMAP network requires the Development of an IEEE 802.11/TSN integrating smart home, DERs and EV charging system for cooperative energy management and control.
+EMAP network requires the deployment of an IEEE 802 technologies for cooperative energy management and control.

 Bidirectional data flow among Storages, DERs and EVs to support coordinated Energy Management and automation control (e.g., active and reactive power balance) in home microgrid.